DEMAND 2024

 Peninsula-Balearic Islands link: Positive value: energy input into the system; negative value: energy output from the system.

-International exchange balance: Positive value: importer balance; negative value: exporter balance.
+International exchange balance: Positive value: import-oriented balance; negative value: export-oriented balance.

 Demand at power station busbars by autonomous communities